How to Plan a Stunning Cut Flower Garden Layout

 Consider the color palette and texture of your flower varieties.
 Mixing complementary colors and varying textures can create a visually stunning garden.

-Think about the height of your plants as well, with taller ones placed strategically to create depth and visual interest.
+Think about the height of your plants, with taller ones placed strategically to create depth and visual interest.

 Sketch Your Garden Design

 Before planting, sketch out your garden design on paper.
-This will help you visualize how the layout will look and allow you to make adjustments as needed.
+This will help you visualize the layout and allow you to make adjustments as needed.

 seedlings in raised beds